gaphor/gaphor/docs/coffee_machine_concept.md

 would be used to identify and define the different ways in which the machine will be used by its users, such as the café staff and customers.

-The diagram would typically include different "actors" or users, such as the barista, the customer, and possibly a manager or maintenance technician.
+The diagram would typically include different actors or users, such as the barista, the customer, and possibly a manager or maintenance technician.
 It would also include different "use cases" or scenarios, which describe the different actions that the users can take with the machine, such as placing an